-Recording accrued paid time off benefits when absent: As a general matter, AP employees are expected to properly record in Mountie Hub all time that they are absent from work using the type of accrued paid time off benefit appropriate to the type of absence.
-Exception: employees are not expected to use paid leave accruals for partial work day approved absences that are less than two hours duration.
-There may be limitations to this exception based on specific circumstances or when the less-than-two hours absences have been determined to be excessive.
+As a general matter, AP employees are not expected to use paid leave accruals for supervisor-approved partial work day absences that are less than two hours duration.
+For absences that are two hours or longer, employees must properly record time absent in Mountie Hub.
+There may be exceptions to this general guideline based on specific circumstances or when the less-than-two hours absences have been determined to be excessive.
 The two hour exception is not an absence exception; it addresses when an employee must record accrued time off.